marlonmisra/vehicle-tracking/README.md

 ## Vehicle tracking project

 ### Introduction
-After building two lane detection pipelines (one simple, one advanced), this project is about another fundamental problem in self driving cars - the detection other objects.
+After building two lane detection pipelines (one simple, one advanced), this project is about another fundamental problem in self driving cars - the detection other cars.
 Again, we're using a single front facing car camera for our input video feed.
-The output is an annotated version of the input feed that includes rectangles around the objects.
+The output is an annotated version of the input feed that includes rectangles around identified cars.
 For this project, we're strictly focused on the detection of other cars, but the model can easily be trained on trucks, humans, traffic signs, or other objects.

 The steps I'll describe are:
-* Exploring different feature engineering techniques, including using a histogram of oriented gradients (HOG), a histogram of color, and minimization and flattening of the full input image.
+* Exploring different feature engineering techniques, including using a histogram of oriented gradients (HOG), a histogram of color, and reduced flattened version of the original image.
-* Comparing different classifiers, including a Support Vector Machine (SVM), a simple neural net, and a convolutional neural (fow which I used raw image inputs)
+* Comparing different classifiers, including a Support Vector Machine (SVM), a simple neural net, and a convolutional neural net.
-* Implementing a sliding-window technique to move across the input image and search for cars using the trained classifier.
+* Implementing a sliding-window technique to move across the input image and searching for cars using the trained classifier.
 * Running the pipeline on a video stream and making use of prior frames to reduce false positives.
-* Estimating boundinging boxes for detected vehicles
+* Estimating bounding boxes for detected vehicles

 [//]: # (Image References)

+[image1]: ./readme_assets/car_images.png "car images"
+[image2]: ./readme_assets/noncar_images.png "noncar images"
+[image3]: ./readme_assets/vehicle_images.png "vehicle images"
+[image4]: ./readme_assets/gray_images.png "gray images"
+[image5]: ./readme_assets/hog_images.png "hog images"

 ### Files and project navigation